 Apartment Rental in Paris: The Pros

-The kitchen savings are larger than people expect.
-A basic Parisian breakfast at a café runs €8–15 per person.
+The kitchen savings run deeper than people expect.
+A basic café breakfast is €8–15 a head.
 A simple lunch is €18–28.
-Dinner at a neighborhood bistro — not a destination restaurant, just a normal one — lands at €35–60 per person before wine.
-A family of four eating out for every meal will spend €180–320 per day on food alone.
-Cooking even half your meals at home, using produce from a Monoprix or a market, saves a typical family €400–800 per week.
-Our Paris food guide covers where to splurge and where to skip; the savings from cooking the in-between meals fund the splurges.
+Dinner at a neighbourhood bistro, not a destination restaurant, just an ordinary one, lands at €35–60 a head before wine.
+A family of four eating out three times a day burns €180–320 on food alone.
+Cook even half your meals from a Monoprix run or a market haul and a typical family saves €400–800 a week.
+Our Paris food guide covers where to splurge and where to skip; the money you save on the in-between meals is what funds the splurges.

 Apartment Rental in Paris: The Cons